BRP (NASDAQ:DOOO) Coverage Initiated at Citigroup

-Equities researchers at Citigroup assumed coverage on shares of BRP (NASDAQ:DOOO) in a report released on Monday, The Fly reports.
+Analysts at Citigroup assumed coverage on shares of BRP (NASDAQ:DOOO) in a research note issued on Monday, The Fly reports.
 The firm set a “buy” rating on the stock.

 Other research analysts also recently issued research reports about the stock.
-TD Securities downgraded shares of BRP to a “buy” rating in a research report on Friday, March 26th.
 Desjardins upped their price target on shares of BRP from $107.00 to $131.00 and gave the stock a “buy” rating in a research report on Monday, March 29th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell initiated coverage on shares of BRP in a research report on Monday.
+Stifel Nicolaus downgraded shares of BRP from a “buy” rating to a “hold” rating in a research report on Tuesday, April 6th.
+Robert W. Baird reiterated a “buy” rating and set a $85.00 price target on shares of BRP in a research report on Friday, March 19th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell assumed coverage on shares of BRP in a research report on Monday.
 They set a “buy” rating and a $136.00 price target on the stock.
-Stifel Nicolaus downgraded shares of BRP from a “buy” rating to a “hold” rating in a research report on Tuesday, April 6th.
-Finally, Zacks Investment Research raised BRP from a “hold” rating to a “strong-buy” rating and set a $98.00 target price for the company in a research note on Tuesday, March 30th.
-Three equities research analysts have rated the stock with a hold rating, nine have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-The company has a consensus rating of “Buy” and a consensus price target of $102.27.
+Finally, TD Securities downgraded shares of BRP to a “buy” rating in a research report on Friday, March 26th.
+Three research analysts have rated the stock with a hold rating, nine have assigned a buy rating and one has given a strong buy rating to the stock.
+The stock currently has a consensus rating of “Buy” and an average price target of $102.27.

-Institutional investors and hedge funds have recently bought and sold shares of the company.
-Credit Suisse AG lifted its holdings in shares of BRP by 25.2% during the fourth quarter.
-Credit Suisse AG now owns 67,846 shares of the company’s stock worth $4,477,000 after buying an additional 13,662 shares in the last quarter.
-Schroder Investment Management Group acquired a new stake in shares of BRP during the fourth quarter worth $1,466,000.
-Mackenzie Financial Corp increased its position in shares of BRP by 33.9% in the fourth quarter.
-Mackenzie Financial Corp now owns 6,103,186 shares of the company’s stock worth $401,956,000 after purchasing an additional 1,545,092 shares during the period.
-Pembroke Management LTD increased its position in shares of BRP by 14.8% in the fourth quarter.
-Pembroke Management LTD now owns 621,168 shares of the company’s stock worth $52,234,000 after purchasing an additional 80,185 shares during the period.
-Finally, Artemis Investment Management LLP grew its position in BRP by 41.1% in the fourth quarter.
-Artemis Investment Management LLP now owns 579,949 shares of the company’s stock valued at $38,302,000 after acquiring an additional 169,009 shares during the last quarter.
-30.52% of the stock is owned by institutional investors.
+A number of institutional investors have recently made changes to their positions in the business.
+Mackenzie Financial Corp lifted its holdings in BRP by 33.9% during the 4th quarter.
+Mackenzie Financial Corp now owns 6,103,186 shares of the company’s stock valued at $401,956,000 after purchasing an additional 1,545,092 shares during the last quarter.
+FMR LLC lifted its holdings in BRP by 700.7% during the 1st quarter.
+FMR LLC now owns 655,115 shares of the company’s stock valued at $18,178,000 after purchasing an additional 573,296 shares during the last quarter.
+Pembroke Management LTD lifted its holdings in shares of BRP by 14.8% during the fourth quarter.
+Pembroke Management LTD now owns 621,168 shares of the company’s stock worth $52,234,000 after buying an additional 80,185 shares in the last quarter.
+Norges Bank acquired a new stake in shares of BRP during the fourth quarter worth $40,156,000.
+Finally, Artemis Investment Management LLP lifted its holdings in shares of BRP by 41.1% during the fourth quarter.
+Artemis Investment Management LLP now owns 579,949 shares of the company’s stock worth $38,302,000 after buying an additional 169,009 shares in the last quarter.
+30.52% of the stock is owned by institutional investors and hedge funds.

 BRP Company Profile